 Take care with Asian cuisines such as Chinese, Japanese, Thai, and Vietnamese.
 They use many soy-based foods, including oyster sauce, soy sauce, and tofu.

-Be careful in buffets and salad bars, where cross contact (safe foods coming in contact with soy) is likely.
+Be careful in buffets and salad bars, where cross contact with soy foods is likely.

 Ask questions about ingredients.
 Don’t rely on menu descriptions, especially in restaurants that use prepared foods.

 Ask for sauces and dressings on the side.
 Many contain soy flavorings.

 Carry a “chef card.”
 This special card explains your child’s food allergy to restaurant workers.
 You can make your own card or print one from a website on the Internet.

 Soy allergies in infants can show up shortly after birth.
 It may be a cause of loose stools, colic, and poor growth.
 Breastfeeding only for your baby's first 6 months is best.
 But if you are unable to breastfeed, your baby's healthcare provider may prescribe special formula.